jjblum/INTCATCH-BoatUserManual-HTML/before_deploying.rst

 Charge the LiPo batteries
 -------------------------

-The batteries are quite large - you should assume that they will need to charge overnight.
+The :ref:`boat's LiPo batteries<lipo_battery>` are quite large - you should assume that they will need to charge overnight.

 It is a good idea to never use more than 3 amps of charging current.
 This should prolong the lifetime of a battery.

 Other than their unusually large capacity, the LiPo batteries are typical.
 Follow your typical balance-charger instructions.
+Take a look at :ref:`LiPo battery safety<lipo_battery_safety>`.

 .. raw:: html